5 Destinations in the High Desert

 5. Yucca Valley

-Sky Village has a swap meet every Sunday where local vendors come to sell.
+Yucca Valley is home to Desert Christ Park, which has over 50 large biblical statues on the grounds, including a relief of the Last Supper.
+Another interesting site is Sky Village, where the swap meet is held every Sunday.
 It's possible to find some hidden treasures here but it's not carefully curated so you'll need to dig.
-The cabin's in Sky Village rival those of Pioneertown, and there's a quaint old fashioned cafe on the interior.
+The western sets of Sky Village rival those of Pioneertown, and there's a quaint old fashioned cafe on the interior.
 If you go to visit, don't leave without seeing Bob Carr's Crystal Cave.
 I didn't include a photo because it wouldn't do it justice.
 Just go, trust me.